-Bearings are widely used in industrial applications and considered as crucial component.
-Bearing failures, when not detected in time, are responsible for unscheduled shutdown and expensive downtime.
+Bearings are widely used in industrial applications and are considered a crucial component.
+Bearing failures, when not detected in time, are responsible for the unscheduled shutdown and expensive downtime.
 They may even lead to catastrophic breakdowns.

-Slow speed bearing monitoring is a different story.
+Slow speed-bearing monitoring is a different story.
 When speaking about rotation speeds of less than 250 rpm the “normal” technologies, such as vibration or thermography, are usually blind to problems until it is too late.
-In slow speed bearing application early failure detection remains a notorious problem … for those who do not use ultrasound.
+In slow speed bearing applications, early failure detection remains a notorious problem … for those who do not use ultrasound.

 So deciding how long is long enough is a matter of multiplying the number of shaft rotations (4) by the period (p).
-Period is the reciprocal of frequency or:
+The period is the reciprocal of frequency or:

 p = 1?f